 Transfers into or out of Level 3-Assets and liabilities are transferred into Level 3 when a significant input cannot be corroborated with market observable data.
 This occurs when market activity decreases significantly and underlying inputs cannot be observed, current prices are not available, and/or when there are significant variances in quoted prices, thereby affecting transparency.
 Assets and liabilities are transferred out of Level 3 when circumstances change such that a significant input can be corroborated with market observable data.
 This may be due to a significant increase in market activity, a specific event, or one or more significant input(s) becoming observable.
+There were no transfers into or out of Level 3 for the years ended December 31, 2018 and 2017.

 The following tables summarize the change of all assets measured at estimated fair value on a recurring basis using significant unobservable inputs (Level 3).
-There were no unrealized or realized gains (losses) on Level 3 assets during the years ended December 31, 2017 and 2016.

-Balance, Investm ent Balance, January 1 Incom ne Purch nases Sa les December 31 December 31, 2017- equity investments \$15,000 \$ - - \$ - \$ - \$15,000 Balance, January 1 Investm Incom Purch nases Sa les Balance, December 31 December 31, 2016- equity investments \$15,000 \$ - - \$ - \$ - \$15,000
+Balance Realized Balance January 1 (Losses) Gains Purchases Sales December 31 2018 Equity investments \$15,000 \$(15,000) \$ - \$ - \$ - 2017 Equity investments \$15,000 \$ - \$ - \$ - \$15,000